PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/AutoHost-MultiGame.md

 - If you are hosting from one game version only (Sword or Shield), it must be the 1st slot in the games list.
 - If you are hosting from both Sword and Shield, they must be in slots 1 and 2 of the games list.
 - You must have no games running.
 - Start the program in the [Change Grip/Order Menu](../Appendix/ChangeGripOrderMenu.md).

 *If starting the game requires checking the internet (because it is digital on a non-primary Switch), you will need to open up `PokemonSettings.c` and change `START_GAME_REQUIRES_INTERNET` to true.*

 *If any den has uncatchable Pokémon (like Mewtwo or Zeraora), you need to set a flag to bypass that extra prompt.
 See Uncatchable Pokémon Prompt.*

+The serial version of this program utilizes video feedback to:
+1. Start the raid early when the lobby is full and all players are ready.
+2. Wait for any players who don't ready up by the start time.

 ## Serial Output:

 More on: [Serial Communication](../SerialCommunication.md)

 This program outputs the number of raids hosted.
-This can be read using the Device Logger.
+This can be read by the serial programs.

 ## Game List: